ashirwad08/dsp/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

-# Analyze Effect Size of Weight Between First and Second Babies
+# Analyze Effect Size of Weight Between First and Later Babies

 This report uses the *CDC's* *National Survey of Family Growth* (NSFG) dataset.
 More info about the dataset is [here](http://cdc.gov/nchs/nsfg.htm).
 For this exercise I will investigate the following:
 > Using the variable totalwgt_lb, investigate whether first babies